floatinglittlerocks/causalrivers/README.md

 Here, experiments were conducted on a computation cluster with the job submission system [slurm](https://slurm.schedmd.com/documentation.html) and also via [hydra](https://hydra.cc/) configurations.
 However, the script can also be used on a single machine.

-A collection of graphical tools can be found by cloning  [the experiments repo](https://github.com/CausalRivers/graphics), into this repository

 ## Leaderboard submission

 We maintain an active leaderboard for CausalRivers.
 You can submit to this leaderboard by using the [submission form](https://docs.google.com/forms/d/e/1FAIpQLSfDcNKLPo0L5ihIV9HDFhhkTWLNzcexsFWXvaU6tb8lPdBlyQ/viewform).
 Here you can submit your raw predictions for the different datasets.
-For the format, please check [example submission file](https://github.com/CausalRivers/causalrivers/fantasy_submission.csv).
+For the format, please check [example submission file](fantasy_submission.csv).
 Note, you dont't have to submit results for all datasets (as shown in the example file).
-Further, if you want to integrate the algorithm that produced your scorings, you can submit it along with the predictions and we will include it under [the CD zoo](https://github.com/CausalRivers/experiments/causal_discovery_zoo).
-We will also reference it accordingly to your wishes.
+Further, if you want to integrate the algorithm that produced your scorings, you can submit it along with the predictions and we will include it under [the CD zoo](https://github.com/CausalRivers/experiments/tree/main/causal_discovery_zoo).
+We will reference it accordingly to your wishes.